 2. Africa is shortchanged with having poor leadership

 There are so many reasons why Africa consistently has poor leadership.
 The world depends on Africa for its natural resources.
 Shouldn’t this make Africa one of the wealthiest continents in the world?
 Especially If it is the source of income for continents and economies?
 One thing is for sure; the African people are yet to understand their power in this world.

 They deal with post-colonial issues and other countries fighting her over her resources and leaving her in constant turmoil and her people in a state of continuous lack.
 Dr. Arikana Chihombori-Quao, Former African Union’s Ambassador to the United States of America, speaks of this in the video below.

 African nations are among those most vulnerable to the impacts of climate change and are also the least prepared.
 According to UNFCCC, Africa is not a significant source of greenhouse gas emissions.
 She accounts for only 2–3 percent of the world’s carbon dioxide emissions from energy and industrial sources.
 According to the World Resources Institute, Africa’s per capita emissions of carbon dioxide in the year 2000 were 0.8 metric tons per person, compared with a global figure of 3.9 tons per person.

 EnvironFocus Project Objective

-Our Objective is to create and implement capacity building projects that take into consideration economics, environmental and social well being of the people; Projects that are diverse and inclusive; and encourage interested clients across the globe to implement within their organizations as their Corporate Social Responsibility (CSR) initiatives. – Win-WIn projects
+Our Objective is to create and implement capacity-building projects taking into consideration the economics, environmental, and social well being of the people.
+Projects that are diverse and inclusive; and encourage interested clients across the globe to implement within their organizations as their Corporate Social Responsibility (CSR) initiatives. – Win-Win projects

 Project Examples Include: